-It was announced today by the International Cricket Council (ICC) the groups for the ICC Men’s T20 World Cup 2021 are to be hosted by the BCCI in Oman and the United Arab Emirates in October and November.
+It was announced today by the International Cricket Council (ICC) the groups for the ICC Men’s T20 World Cup 2022 are to be hosted by Australia in October and November.

 As a result of their team rankings as of 20 March 2021, former champions England, Australia, and South Africa have been pooled with the West Indies in Group 1 of the Super 12s, while two qualifiers from Round 1 have been added.